 - Copies of university transcripts and diplomas conferring academic degrees;

-- A detailed description of the project according to the following framework: 1) Description of the topic as well as the central questions of the investigation; 2) References between your own research project and the topic "Transregional Knowledge Production and Cultural Transfers in the Americas"; 3) Methodical procedure; 4) Current status of the project; 5) Justification for the necessity of carrying out the research at the IAI; 6) Bibliography.
+- A detailed description of the project according to the following framework: 1) Description of the subject as well as the main goal of the project; 2) Justification of the proposal with reference to the topic “; 3) Description of the state of the art, and the methodology of the research project; 4) Current status of the project; 5) Specific objectives of the stay at the IAI; 6) Bibliography.
 The description may not exceed 12 pages (12 point font size, 1.5 spacing).

 - Applications that do not meet these requirements unfortunately cannot be considered.